cculma/Roza_2019/README.md

 Pruned matrix contains 424 taxa $\times$ 51,081 markers.
 A total of 11,758 markers were pruned.
 Range of minor allele frequency after pruning: 0.02 ~ 0.48.
 Range of marker call rate after pruning: 100 ~ 100.
 Range of individual call rate after pruning: 100 ~ 100.

-New file is saved with the name Roza2019_06_GWASPoly.txt is the file for GWASpoly and Roza2019_06_GS.txt is the file for GS.
+New files are saved in Box: `Roza2019_06_GWASPoly.txt` is the file for GWASpoly and `Roza2019_06_GS.txt` is the file for GS.
 Both files have 424 taxa $\times$ 51,081 markers.

 ## BLUEs and BLUPs

-Yield was collected from 2019 to 2023 with 436 accessions (Families).
-Yield of three replicates was collected and modelled using SpATS to obtain BLUEs by each env (harvest).
+Yield was collected from 2019 to 2023 in 436 accessions (Families).
+Yield of three replicates was modelled using SpATS to obtain BLUEs by each env (harvest).

 GWAS results have suspicious (inflated) results in aug_22, jun_20, jun_22, jun_23, may_21, may_23, sep_20, jul_22.

+Samples considered outliers by qqplot with BLUEs
 | aug_22 | jul_22 | may_21 | jun_22 | may_22 | order | Ntimes | Plant_ID |
 |--------|--------|--------|--------|--------|-------|--------|----------|
 | 347    | 347    | 347    | 111    | 347    | 347   | 5      | 584      |